destinyae/airdrop-demo/README.md

 The application performs the query from the contract using the service as an oracle.
-This is needed because the service will handle the response and return only the relevant parts, which is what is tracked and agreeded upon between the validators.
+This is needed because the service will handle the response and return only the relevant parts, which is what is tracked and agreed upon between the validators.
 Any sources of non-determinism (e.g., the HTTP "Date" header in the response) is filtered out.

 ## Web Interface